Skip to Content

 Above ground immersion pool in backyard

 Above-ground pools are just what their name suggests – that they are built above ground level.
-They are most suitable for varying terrain, which tends to be a common problem in pool installations.
-So if your lot is uneven, sloppy, or even rocky, it can still accommodate an above-ground pool.
+They are most suitable for varying terrain, which tends to be a common problem in installations.
+So if your lot is uneven, sloppy, or even rocky, it can still accommodate an above-ground installation.

-Since they are elevated, you have to access the pool through a series of steps.
-This higher entry point makes it safer, especially if there are children around, since they can’t accidentally fall into the pool.
+Since they are elevated, you have to access the water through a series of steps.
+This higher entry point makes it safer, especially if there are children around since they can’t accidentally fall into the water.

 In-Ground Pool